xytovl/steam-runtime-tools/docs/distro-assumptions.md

-It is usually best to start by trying a relatively small and simple native Linux game, preferably a well-known free or demo game, by forcing it to run under the "Steam Linux Runtime" compatibility tool.
+It is usually best to start by trying a relatively small and simple native Linux game, preferably a well-known free or demo game, by forcing it to run under the
+*Steam Linux Runtime 1.0 (scout)* compatibility tool.
 Some games that have been particularly useful in the past for this include:

 * [Floating Point][] (very small, low hardware requirements, 32-bit, OpenGL)